Obama’s Overtime Rule Struck Down; Trump’s Department of Labor Starts Over

 Near the top of that list has been action to block the Department of Labor’s new overtime rule, the Final Rule, sharply limiting eligibility for overtime exemptions under the Fair Labor Standards Act (FLSA), and disqualifying millions of existing employees from overtime exemption.

 That Final Rule was released on May 18, 2016, under the Obama administration and was set to become effective on Dec.
-1, 2016 (read more about the Final Rule).
+1, 2016.

 In short, the Final Rule doubled the minimum salary required to qualify for each of FLSA’s white collar exemptions (executive, administrative and professional).
 It also established a mechanism for the automatic increase of such salary thresholds every three years.